kawu/vine/README.md

 You need to specify the training configuration to train a model.
 The configuration includes the SGD parameters and the type of the objective function to optimize.
-The default configuration can be found in the `config/config.dhall` file.
+TODO: The default configuration can be found in the `config/config.dhall` file.
 It is written in the [Dhall][dhall] programming language.